JamFactoryApp/jamfactory-backend/docs/documentation.md

 ***Description***

 Create a new JamSession.
-Requires the User to be authorized by Spotify.
-The user will join the JamSession as Host.
+Requires the user to be authorized by Spotify.
+The user will join the JamSession as the host.

 ***Endpoint:***